Skip to main content

 Where the frontier meets the cosmos

-★ A Colorado Creative Industries Change Leader Initiative ★
+★ A Change Leader Initiative ★

 Space Cowboy is a large-scale traveling exhibition that creates a high-engagement public experience wherever it lands — drawing community members in through fiber art, live story collection, and programming that connects Colorado's frontier identity to its aerospace future.